ariatemplates/usermanual/src/latest/templates/advanced/dom_events.md

 To attach events to DOM elements in templates you must use the [`on`](writing_templates#on) statement.
 Example:

-<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/templates/domEvents/Main.tpl' defer></script>
+<script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/templates/domEvents/Main.tpl?noheader=true&lang=at&tag=basic&outdent=true' defer></script>

 The `on` statement is part of the element opening tag, as would an `on_event_` property be.

 To specify the event handler method you may either use the short or complete notation:

 * short:

-<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/templates/domEvents/Main.tpl' defer></script>
+<script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/templates/domEvents/Main.tpl?noheader=true&lang=at&tag=short&outdent=true' defer></script>

 * complete:
-<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/templates/domEvents/Main.tpl' defer></script>
+<script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/templates/domEvents/Main.tpl?noheader=true&lang=at&tag=complete&outdent=true' defer></script>

 Check the [examples section](#examples) to learn which syntax you should use and when.

 You can use several `on` statements inside the same DOM element.
 For instance:

-<script src='http://snippets.ariatemplates.com/snippets/%VERSION%/templates/domEvents/Main.tpl' defer></script>
+<script src='http://snippets.ariatemplates.com/snippets/github.com/ariatemplates/documentation-code/%VERSION%/snippets/templates/domEvents/Main.tpl?noheader=true&lang=at&tag=multiple&outdent=true' defer></script>

-{{Note|One limitation of the framework today is that no check is done on the event name passed to the `on` statement, meaning that you won't get any error if it is mispelled!}}
+<div style="background:#FAFFDD;border:1px solid #EFFAB4;border-radius:3px;color:#666;font-size:12px;padding:2px 5px;"><strong>Note:</strong> One limitation of the framework today is that no check is done on the event name passed to the `on` statement, meaning that you won't get any error if it is mispelled!</div>

 ## Event callback methods